-- 405.1.
-For mixtures of radionuclides where the identity is known but the relative proportions are not known in detail, a simplified method to determine the basic radionuclide values is given.
+406.1.
+For mixtures of radionuclides where the identity of the nuclides is known but their relative proportions are not known in detail, a simplified method to determine the basic radionuclide values is given.
 This is particularly useful in the case of mixed fission products, which will almost invariably contain a proportion of transuranic nuclides.
-In this case the grouping would simply be between alpha emitters and other emitters, using the most restrictive of the respective basic radionuclide values for the individual nuclides within each of the two groups.
+In this case, the grouping would simply be between alpha emitters and other emitters, using the most restrictive of the respective basic radionuclide values for the individual nuclides within each of the two groups.
 Knowledge of the total alpha activity and remaining activity is necessary to determine the activity limits on the contents.
 By using this method for the particular fission product mixture present, it is possible to account for both the risk from transuranic elements and that from the fission products themselves.
-The relative risks will depend upon the origin of the mixture (i.e. the fissionable nuclide origin, the irradiation time, the decay time and possibly the effects of chemical processing). - 405.2.
-For reprocessed uranium, A_2 values may be calculated by using the equation for mixtures in para.
-404 and taking account of the physical and chemical characteristics likely to arise in both normal and accident conditions.
-It may also be possible to demonstrate that the A_2 value is unlimited by showing that 10 mg of the uranium will have less activity than that giving rise to a committed effective dose of 50 mSv for that mixture.
-In addition, for calculating A_2 values in the case of reprocessed uranium, the advice given in Ref.
-[8] may provide useful information. - 406.1.
-Table 2 of the Transport Regulations provides default data for use in the absence of known data.
-The values are the lowest possible values within the alpha or beta/gamma subgroups.
-A_1 values of neutron emitters such as Cf-252, Cf-254 and Cm-248 are also taken into account. - 406.2.
-In the 1985 Edition of the Transport Regulations, the radioactive contents presented in Table II were classified into two groups, 'Only beta or gamma emitting nuclides are known to be present' and 'Alpha emitting nuclides are known to be present or no relevant data are available'.
-In the 1996
+The relative risks will depend upon the origin of the mixture (i.e. the fissionable nuclide origin, the irradiation time, the decay time and possibly the effects of chemical processing).

+406.2.
+For reprocessed uranium, $A_2$ values may be calculated by using the equation for mixtures in para.
+405 and taking account of the physical and chemical characteristics likely to arise in both normal and accident conditions.
+It may also be possible to demonstrate that the $A_2$ value is unlimited by showing that 10 mg of the uranium will have less activity than that giving rise to a committed effective dose of 50 mSv for that mixture.
+In addition, for calculating $A_2$ values in the case of reprocessed uranium, the advice given in Ref.
+[8] may provide useful information.

+407.1.
+Table 3 of the Transport Regulations provides default data for use in the absence of known data.
+The values are the lowest possible within the alpha or beta/gamma subgroups. $A_1$ values of neutron emitters such as Cf-252, Cf-254 and Cm-248 are also taken into account.

-Edition, the radioactive contents were classified into three groups, 'Only beta or gamma emitting nuclides are known to be present', 'Only alpha emitting nuclides are known to be present' and 'No relevant data are available' considering A_1 values of neutron emitters.
-However, the second description was not precise because all alpha emitters emit gamma rays after they emit alpha particles.
-In the 2005 Edition, the second and third descriptions were amended to 'Alpha emitting nuclide but no neutron emitters are known to be present' and 'Neutron emitting nuclides are known to be present or no relevant data are available', respectively.
+407.2.
+In the 1985 Edition of the Transport Regulations, the radioactive contents presented in Table II were classified into two groups: "Only beta or gamma emitting nuclides are known to be present" and "Alpha emitting nuclides are known to be present or no relevant data are available".
+In the 1996 Edition of the Transport Regulations, the radioactive contents were classified on the basis of $A_1$ values of neutron emitters into three groups: "Only beta or gamma emitting nuclides are known to be present", "Only alpha emitting nuclides are known to be present", "Only alpha emitting nuclides are known to be present", "Only alpha emitting nuclides are known to be present" and "No relevant data are available".
+However, the second description was not precise because all alpha emitters emit gamma rays or X rays after emitting alpha particles.
+In the 2005 Edition of the Transport Regulations, the second and third descriptions were amended to "Alpha emitting nuclides are known to be present" and "Neutron emitting nuclides are known to be present" and "Neutron emitting nuclides are known to be present" and "Neutron emitting nuclides are known to be present are available".